Last Updated on

-There are 4 simple rules for placing security cameras for homes, businesses or warehouses that most people and even expert installers do not know.
-I’m sure there may be several other tips you can go by but these rules are the most critical when placing surveillance security camera systems.
+There are 4 simple rules for placing security cameras on and within homes, businesses or warehouses that most people and even expert installers do not know.
+I’m sure there may be several other tips you can go by but these rules are the most critical when placing surveillance cameras.

 Use your corners.
 When you are using a limited amount of cameras use the corners of a room or if the cameras are outside, use the corners of the building.
 You can cover more area from a corner of the room or the corner of a building outdoors than in the middle.
-If your using two or more cameras to cover a room or an outside area, place the cameras in opposite corners.
+If you’re using two or more cameras to cover a room or an outside area, place the cameras in opposite corners.
 It’s ok if the cameras both pick up the middle of the given area.
-You’ll get a complete and close up look of any action.
-Only if you have enough coverage should you place cameras in other locations.
+You’ll get a complete and closeup look of any action.
+If you have enough wide view coverage from your camera angles then you can place cameras in other locations.

 Know what you need for night time coverage.
 You can skip this rule if you’re not concerned with what happens after sunset but if you are, you’ll need to make sure you’re well covered.
-Most budget security cameras will have night vision included but just like their resolution it is limited to about 10-15ft.
-After that, all you will see is a wall of darkness.
+Most budget security cameras will have night vision included but just like their resolution, it is limited to less than 20 feet.
+After that, all you will see is a wall of darkness unless there are other objects lit up with ambient light further off.
 If you are covering a large area like a backyard or a large room make sure you add an infrared illuminator that allows you to see hundreds of feet further in the darkness.
+Or purchase security cameras that have infrared illuminators built-in that can see a minimum of 100 feet.
 Daytime coverage is important but night time coverage can be crucial.

-Expensive cameras doesn’t mean better coverage.
-Security camera placement will always trump expensive surveillance camera equipment.
+Expensive cameras don’t mean better coverage.
+Proper security camera placement will always be better for you than buying more expensive surveillance cameras.
 Now, I’m not knocking getting a better security camera or system.
-The better the camera resolution the more flexibility you have but if the cameras are placed too far or at a wrong angle then you take the risk of squandering your cameras ability.
+The better the camera resolution the more flexibility you have but if the cameras are placed too far or at a wrong angle then you take the risk of squandering your camera’s ability.

 If you have any questions about these tips or need help placing security cameras, let us know.
 We have over 240 installation experts throughout the U.S. who can answer any questions about security camera placement or local installation prices without any obligations.